ourfuturehealth/design-system-toolkit/packages/components/tag/README.md

 ## Guidance

-Find out more about the tag component and when to use it in the [NHS digital service manual](https://service-manual.nhs.uk/design-system/components/tag).
+Find out more about the tag component and when to use it in the [design system docs website](https://designsystem.ourfuturehealth.org.uk/design-system/components/tag).

 ## Quick start example